-Planning To Find The Right Family
+Planning To Find The Right Family To Adopt Your Baby

 Once you've made the decision to place your baby for adoption, choosing the parents who will raise your child will become your focus.
 Unlike placing mothers of previous generations, today's expectant mother considering adoption has the right to choose, meet, and know the adoptive family who will raise her child.

 Choosing a family can be overwhelming.
 There are many, many worthy families hoping to adopt.
 As you begin the process of choosing a family for your baby, it is helpful to think about the characteristics and qualities that are most important to you.
 Which are absolutely vital and which might be less so?
 Choosing a religious family, for example, may be a non-negotiable aspect of your search.
 Picking a family with another child, while very important to you, may not be an absolute deal breaker.